Prosopamnesia: Cause

-Prosopamnesia can be either genetically inherited (developmental) or acquired as a result of incidental brain damage.
+Prosopamnesia can be genetically inherited (developmental), acquired following incidental brain damage, or present as a primary adult-onset form.
 The exact cause of prosopamnesia is unverified, because there are only two known cases.
 Each group of doctors that studied the currently diagnosed prosopamnesiacs proposed slightly different explanations for the cause.
 Dr. Tippett's group described its cause as a "disconnection between learning mechanisms and domain-specific representations".
 In other words, a general dysfunction in the brain's ability to encode a representation of facial stimuli into memory.
 Dr. Williams's group hypothesized that prosopamnesia is caused by an inability of the FFA to maintain a stable representation of new faces long enough for them to be encoded into memory.
 This conclusion is partially based on the patient's differing responses to familiar and unfamiliar faces within the FFA as seen in blood-oxygen-level dependent (BOLD) responses recorded during functional magnetic resonance imaging (fMRI) tests.